KarhouTam/FL-bench/README.md

 # Federated Learning Benchmark

+This is a benchmark for evaluating well-known federated learning (FL) and personalized federated learning (pFL) methods.

+This benchmark is not complicated and easy to modify.

 ALL classes of methods are inherited from `FedAvgServer` and `FedAvgClient`.
 If you wanna figure out the entire workflow and detail of variable settings, go check [`./src/server/fedavg.py`](https://github.com/KarhouTam/FL-bench/blob/master/src/server/fedavg.py) and [`./src/client/fedavg.py`](https://github.com/KarhouTam/FL-bench/blob/master/src/client/fedavg.py).

 ## Environment Preparation